-We request 39.8 days of beam time in order to perform a precision measurement of b_1^d using a longitudinally polarized deuteron (ND3) target, together with the Hall C HMS and SHMS spectrometers.
-All existing theoretical predictions for b_1 in the region of interest predict small or vanishing values for b_1 at intermediate values of x, in contrast to the apparent large negative result of the only existing measurement from HERMES.
-Tensor structure measurements provide information not available from spin-1/2 targets.
+We request 28 days of procution beam time in order to measure the tensor asymmetry A{zz} and spin structure function b_1 using a longitudinally polarized deuteron target, together with the Hall C HMS and SHMS spectrometers.
+All existing theoretical predictions for b_1 in the region of interest predict small or vanishing values for b_1 in contrast to the apparent large negative result of the only existing measurement from HERMES.

 This experiment will provide access to the tensor quark polarization, and allow a test of the Close-Kumano sum rule, which vanishes in the absence of tensor polarization in the quark sea.
 Until now, tensor structure has been largely unexplored, so the study of these quantities holds the potential of initiating a new field of spin physics at Jefferson Lab.